- Dark greenish-gray on back, shading to silver sides

-- Deep flattened body with small mouth
+- Deep, compressed body with a small mouth

 Local movements are influenced by the tide, and seasonal movements are influenced by temperature.

-8 lb 4 oz, caught near Port St. Joe
+State Record: 8 lb 4 oz, caught near Port St. Joe

 Image Credit: © Diane Rome Peebles